Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 This command emits diagnostics for an extension from clouds.
 Help developers understand what version of their extension is deployed in each of these different clouds and provide useful information about the extension.
-Diagnostics also include extension name, primary stamp version, shell version, extension portal side version, extension hosting service side version, SDK version, SDK age, stage definition, manifest errors, and last error in all common deplyment slots in all public clouds.
+Diagnostics also include extension name, primary stamp version, shell version, extension portal side version, extension hosting service side version, SDK version, SDK age, stage definition, manifest errors, and last error in all common deployment slots in all public clouds.

 <a name="cli-overview-command-reference-ap-diag-arguments-1"></a>